 Full-year and semester 2 students will be able to access their examination results online once they are made available via the Examinations Office website.
 Semester 1 students will be able to access their results via Blackboard as they become available.

-If you are a full-year or semester 2 Erasmus student, your official transcript(s) will be sent to the International Office of your home university in late June/early July.
-In the case of students who stayed for semester 1 only, transcripts will be sent to their home universities in February.
-Transcript copies will also be sent to students' home addresses.
+If you are a full-year or semester 2 Erasmus student, your official transcript(s) will normally be sent to the International Office of your home university in late June/early July.
+In the case of students who stayed for semester 1 only, transcripts will normally be sent to their home universities in February.
+Transcript copies will also be issued directly to the students themselves.ACADEMIC YEAR 2020/21: Please note that due to the impact of the Covid-19 pandemic on our academic calendar, examination transcripts will be issued to a slightly different timeline this year, but within 6 weeks of the end of the respective examination periods.
+Transcripts will be sent by e-mail to (i) students and (ii) the international offices of their home universities.